All Episodes

 Well, I have a question for both of you.

-Why is it that in Obama's second term walls weren't immoral?
+Why is it that in Obama's second term, walls weren't immoral?

-Uh protecting our border was was not immoral.
+Protecting our border was not immoral.

-Now it's a bad idea.
+Now it's a bad idea?

-And so that's why I said on the House floor, Mr. Mr. Obama, you either tear down your wall or start supporting the wall at the border.
+And so that's why I said on the House floor, Mr. Obama, you either tear down your wall or start supporting the wall at the border.

 But let me also say, Sean, any Mexican leader who says they don't want the border secure and they don't want a wall, they're getting money from the drug cartels.

-Then you got human sex trafficking of young girls, teenage girls, then we've got cartels, gang members, four thousand homicides in two years, thirty thousand uh violent sexual auth assaults in two years, and a hundred thousand violent assaults in two years.
+Then we've got cartels, gang members, 4,000 homicides in two years, 30,000 violent sexual assaults in two years, and 100,000 violent assaults in two years.

 I would say that this is now a national security issue.